Cyprus government broke its own laws countless times in granting passports -inquiry | Law-Order

 Authorities would grant a passport to applicants meeting a minimum investment requirement, which had a price tag of 2 million euros ($2.43 million) in its final form.
 A Cypriot passport grants visa-free travel, working and residency rights throughout the 27-nation European Union.
 The scheme was popular with Russians and investors from Asia.

 But more than half the passports should not have been granted, the board of inquiry said, though acknowledging it was now virtually impossible to reverse that.
-Those passports were issued primarily to family dependants of principal investors for which there was no legal basis, it said.
+Those passports were issued primarily to family dependants of principal investors.
 In 85 other cases, it suggested citizenship be rescinded altogether for either "criminal or other offences".
 The individuals were not identified.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)